fede183/notes/NotesAWS.md

 Amazon Simple Queue Service (Amazon SQS) is a message queuing service.

 Using Amazon SQS, you can send, store, and receive messages between software components, without losing messages or requiring other services to be available.
 In Amazon SQS, an application sends messages into a queue.
 A user or service retrieves a message from the queue, processes it, and then deletes it from the queue.

-### QA

-Which AWS service is the best choice for publishing messages to subscribers?

 # Serverless computing
 The term serverless means that your code runs on servers, but you do not need to provision or manage these servers.